alexmic/mongoose-fakery/README.md

 3. Write awesome code.
 4. Add tests for your changes.
 Test dependencies are defined in `package.json`.
 5. Open a Pull Request.
-6. Receive a 'Thanks!' and possibly a digital beer from me.
+6. Receive a 'Thank you!' and possibly a digital beer from me.

 ## License